incbee/DMLocalizedNibBundle/README.md

 7. Under Add To Targets list select only xibLocalizationPostprocessor and deselect all others

+Next set the above command-line tool to be compiled with the application:

+1. In the Groups & Files pane double-click your application target
+2. Under the Direct Dependencies list click +
+3. Select xibLocalizationPostprocessor and click Add Target

 Then add a build script that will call the above command-line tool:

 1. In the Groups & Files pane select your application target